basho-labs/docker-images/riak/README.md

     make install

 There are tests in the `test/` directory.
 They follow the `docker.mk` convention of declaring targets in makefiles named `*.mk` and prefixing the target with the string `test-*`.
 An example can be found in the [test/test.mk](test/test.mk) file.
-To run the tests, run `make` from the root directory:
+To run the tests, run `make test` from the root directory:

     make test